JasontheOmnivorous/JasontheOmnivorous/README.md

 Full-stack Developer
 --------------------

 Hey there!
 I'm a 19-year-old tech enthusiast exploring the wonders of full-stack development.
 I'm all in to find seamless solutions for all kinds of business problems with tech.
-Let's code some digital awesomeness together! 🚀✨
+Let's build some digital awesomeness together! 🚀✨

 * 🌍  I'm based in Yangon.
 * ✉️  You can contact me at [marsjason485@gmail.com](mailto:marsjason485@gmail.com)